asmuth/clip/fnordmetric-doc/src/classic_gauges.md

 ### Create gauges on the fly

-The easiest way to submit data to FnordMetric are zero-config gauges.
+The easiest way to submit data to FnordMetric is to use zero-config gauges.
 These are very similar to counters in Statsd: you don't have to create the gauges upfront, they are automatically created as you send events.
 These events have to follow a strict schema: